iamkunalb/BankBot/README.md

-This is my Food Bot repository.
+This is my Bank Bot repository.